fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) |  [Back to BundleStructuralInfo](#bundlestructuralinfo)

-###### FileDescription MediaResource
+###### FileDescription (MediaResource)
 **Description:** &#x1F4A5; The FileDescription contains a human readable, file specific description.
 This element should be used to provide file specific that cannot be added to the bundle description.
+Any information applicable to the whole bundle should be added to the BundleDescription element.

 	Interface Facet:			no, full text
 	User provided:				yes